CryonexLabs/ThaurosiaCraft-Public-Library/Discord/general-rules.md

 Combat, conflict, and outcomes within RP must be fair, logical, and agreed upon by all participants.

-Avoid breaking immersion — use OOC (out-of-character) brackets or channels when necessary. (idk)
+Avoid breaking immersion, use OOC (out-of-character) brackets only when its really necessary.

 ## ⚖️ 4.
 Staff & Enforcement